-After the summer period, at the beginning of October 2005 (Fig. 2 lower panels), the Chl-a distribution changes; regions with the highest concentrations relaxed their values, while concentrations at the open ocean slightly increased.
-The representation of surface Chl-a degrades during this period.
+After the summer period, at the beginning of October 2005 (Fig. 2g-i), the Chl a distribution changes; regions with the highest concentrations relaxed their values, while concentrations in the open ocean slightly increased.
+The representation of surface Chl a degrades during this period.
 Concentrations within the subtropical gyre agree with observations, but gradients both at its northern and southern boundaries are too strong.
 In this transition zone, inferred values double the concentrations displayed by observations.
-In the rest of the domain, the Chl-a pattern improves that showed by the non-assimilated simulation.
+In the rest of the domain, the Chl a pattern improves that shown by the nonassimilated simulation.
+The free-run experiment exhibits a strong overestimation in the Gulf Stream region as already observed by Garnier et al. (2016) with a 60-member nonassimilated version of the coupled model.
+Moreover, oligotrophic conditions at the subtropical gyre are too low, which may indicate the spread of the ensemble is unable to capture the whole observation's variability.